teassy000/vulkage/README.md

 This project was setup by following the [mesh shading implementation](https://www.youtube.com/playlist?list=PL0JVLUVCkk-l7CWCn3-cdftR0oajugYvd) streaming via Arseny Kapoukine

-Now mostly following the **bgfx** style with my own rough understanding to do the abstraction.
+Now mostly follow the **bgfx** style with my own rough understanding to do the abstraction.

 It is a playground to understand modern graphics programming better.